ggaacode/tfflick/HEADER.md

 * Unblocking **tfflick**

-  The installation script can unblock the **tfflick.psm1** module script by running passing the `unblock-tfflick` argument as administrator.
+  The installation script can unblock the **tfflick.psm1** module script by passing the `unblock-tfflick` argument as administrator.
 See below for details.

   If you don't unblock the module, Powershell will prompt you and ask if you want the file to be unblocked and give you the exact command to run the first time you run **tfflick**.